Law firms recruit Marshall fire survivors for civil lawsuits against Xcel

 “It’s crazy how a fire can hit a street and jump houses.
 Survivors on the street feel trauma and guilt.
 A lot of people need counseling.
 We help them get health insurance.
 We know a local group who will give 10 free counseling sessions,” he said.

-The Wenzels' insurance money did not cover their losses, and Savannah wonders how to put a value on lost family heirlooms like the baptismal gown she wore as a child which her mother mailed in anticipation of Claire’s birth.
+The Wenzels' insurance money did not cover their losses, and Savannah wonders how to put a value on lost family heirlooms, such as the baptismal gown she wore as a child, which her mother mailed in anticipation of Claire’s birth.
 Or the leather boot straps from Stephen Wenzel’s days with Texas A&M’s Corp of Cadets, and, sadly, memories of her brother, who died of brain cancer at the age of 21.

 Colorado is no longer home for the Wenzels.
 They've started a new life in Austin, Texas.

-“For us it’s more about feeling like we have some sort of closure to something and holding people accountable,” said Savannah Wenzel.
+“For us, it’s more about feeling like we have some sort of closure to something and holding people accountable,” Savannah Wenzel said.
 “We did lose a lot that day.
-For my husband and I nothing will ever be the same.
+For my husband and I, nothing will ever be the same.
 It changed the course of our lives.”